Shima-Ujinaga Station: Lines

-Adjacent stations

 Station history

-Shima-Ujinaga Station was opened on February 15, 1924 as two separate stations.
+Shima-Ujinaga Station was opened on February 15, 1924 as two separate stations - Shima station, and Ujinaga station.
+This was due to a request that the company set up one station in each of the districts the current station straddles.

 On January 24, 1924, the stations were merged as Yamato Station (大和駅, Yamato-eki).
 The station assumed its present name on September 1, 1930.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 1,998 passengers daily (boarding passengers only).